 - 1600 inhabitants, quaint cobblestone street town.

-- 40-60 minutes from Vallarta, Highway 200 North towards Tepic.
+- 50 minutes from Puerto Vallarta Airport along Highway 200 North towards Tepic.

 - A number of activities available on the beach.

 - A great place for surfers and surfing.

 North of Sayulita, just 4 miles and seven minutes away, and 7 miles south (15 minutes) from Lo De Marcos in the state of Nayarit and not too far from Puerto Vallarta there is another very interesting and picturesque town and a beautiful beach you can enjoy for the day.